ypriverol/os-proteomics/manuscript.md

 This reliance on software is equally crucial in proteomics, where researchers depend on a range of tools and algorithms for every step, from mass spectrometer configuration and data acquisition, to the subsequent stages of processing, analysis, and interpretation [23467006, 34906327].

 Since the original publication of the first peptide identification tool, SEQUEST [24226387], proteomics software has evolved into a sophisticated ecosystem encompassing multiple stages of data processing, advanced predictive models, and robust computational frameworks.
-There are numerous examples of open—source software tools developed and used by the proteomics community.
+Numerous examples of open—source software tools are developed and used by the proteomics community.
 These include tools like Percolator [17952086] which is used to improve peptide and protein identification using machine learning, Prosit [31133760] which applies deep learning to predict fragment ion intensities, aiding in more accurate spectra matching, and Proteowizard [23051804] that has been providing shared libraries and tools for data access.
 Platforms like GalaxyP [29092937], or quantms [38965444] facilitate accessible, reproducible analyses through high—performance computing (HPC) and distributed workflows, supporting researchers in handling large datasets and complex analyses.
 Together, these advances underscore how proteomics software has transformed into a multidisciplinary field, in a complex ecosystem of algorithms, models, and software tools requiring sophisticated computational and algorithmic expertise.

 Computational proteomics, along with algorithm and software development, faces several key challenges common to other omics fields: